 - To ensure education programs are in place for responsible pet ownership.

 - An end to the production and testing of consumer items, including cosmetics and fur, that entail cruel or inhumane use of animals or that threaten species survival.

-- To allow persons or organisations other than the RSPCA the right to prosecute charges relating to animal welfare in appropriate courts and tribunals.
+- To allow persons or organisations other than the RSPCA the right to fully investigate and prosecute charges relating to animal welfare in appropriate courts and tribunals.

 - An end to jumps racing.

 - A ban on recreational shooting of all animals, including Australian native water birds.

 - The elimination of all cruel practices in relation to the breeding, sale and confinement of native animals and companion animals.